leondutoit/git-for-research/course.md

 git branch
 git branch feature
 git checkout feature
-echo "this is data another file" >> anotherfile git add anotherfile git commit -m 'adding a new feature to the project'
+echo "this is data afor nother file" >> anotherfile git add anotherfile git commit -m 'adding a new feature to the project'